Rodney Reed's fate now lies with the 5th U.S. Circuit Court of Criminal Appeals

 After a two-week evidentiary hearing in 2021, a judge recommended against a new trial.

-Reed and his attorneys contend Jimmy Fennell, Stites' fiance, is the real killer.
+Reed and his attorneys contend Jimmy Fennell, Stites's fiance, is the real killer.

 Baird also said the Fifth Circuit could take a year to 18 months before making a decision.